 Simple Marmalade Thumbprint Cookies are one of the joys of winter ~ they only show up in our house during this short period between Thanksgiving and the New Year, and boy are they good.
+Fill them with your own homemade marmalade, or your favorite store bought brand.

 The soft shortbread dough comes together in a few minutes, and then you get to roll them into little balls with your palms and squish them down to make the little divot for the filling…it’s almost like fooling around with play dough, but in the end there’s a delicious reward.